The Taylor-Wiles method for coherent cohomology, II: Application of the Taylor-Wiles method

 \begin{proof} We show that the relevant hypotheses in \S 4 of \cite{H13} are satisfied with the necessary adjustment to account for the assumption that our residual representations are adequate.
 The treatment of \cite{H13} follows the Diamond-Fujiwara extension to the Taylor-Wiles method as applied in~\cite{CHT}, while we use a modification as in Theorem 3.6.1 in \cite{BLGG}.

 The Galois Hypothesis 4.3 follows as in the proofs of Corollaries 5.3 and 5.4 in \cite{H13} in light of our Theorem~\ref{Galoisreps} (ii).
-Note that $\TT_{\emptyset,w}(\mu)$ may not be reduced; for that reason in all proofs we use the \emph{reduced localizations}.
 Hypothesis 4.4.8 is verified in Lemma~6.1 therein.
 It remains to check the correct analog of Hypothesis 4.4.9 for adequate residual representations.

 The conditions (4.4.9.1) and (4.4.9.2) in Part (a) of Hypothesis 4.4.9 follow from the constructions of sets of Taylor-Wiles $Q_M$ satisfying the conditions (6.6.1) and (6.6.2) from the beginning of \S6.6 in \cite{H13}; such a set $Q_M$ is shown to exist in Proposition~4.4, \cite{Th}.
 The hypotheses of \S~4.4.5 and \S~4.4.7 as well as Hypothesis 4.4.9 (b) are verified for the set $Q_M$ in the proof of Theorem~6.8 in \cite{Th}.
 In the same proof one can find the verification of the local condition in \S~4.4.4. as a consequence of Proposition~5.12 in \cite{Th}.
 The modified version of Condition 4.4.9.3, now concerning nonvanishing of trace of Frobenius along projection, is embedded in the construction of $Q_M$ in Proposition~4.4.
 The claim now follows since under our assumptions (i), (ii) and (iii) in the proof of Theorem~6.8~\cite{Th} hold.